peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* The product of the two numbers.
+* The product of the two numbers, that is, this arbitrary-precision decimal floating-point number times a 32-bit signed integer.

 ### Divide
     public EDecimal Divide​(int intValue)